stat545ubc-2023/mda-ishanainformatics/mini_data_analysis.md

 ### Further subset the data

-To determine the distribution of Maple trees within the major streets, the data can be further subsetted into a new tibble where only trees under the Acer genus are retained and count summaries are made based on common name and linking the tree to the street it was recorded on.
-Further, a new variable can be made averaging the count of a particular Maple tree across the four streets.
+To determine the distribution of Maple trees across the major streets, the data can be further subsetted into a new tibble in which genus is filtered for Acer trees.
+From here, count summaries can be made for each of the common names that fall under Acer, with the tree linked to the street it was recorded on.
+Further, a new variable can be made which averages the count of a particular Maple tree across the four streets.

 ``` r
 VanTrees4BoxPlot <- FiltVanTrees %>%